JasonToebe/Mech105-Algorithms/Simpson's 1 Third/README.md

 ### Outputs:
 - I = the numerical integral calculated
 ## Limitations
+- Inputs must be the same length
+- X matrix must be equally spaced
 ## Other Information
 This function was not completely finished, and as such may not work for certain situations